-Objective 4: key outcomes or other achievements: Accessions with promising levels of resistance to FHB and DON accumulation will be submitted to barley breeding programs for variety development.
+Objective 4: key outcomes or other achievements: Accessions with promising levels of resistance to FHB and DON accumulation have been submitted to barley breeding programs for variety development.

 3. What opportunities for training and professional development has the project provided?